Blues Traveler: Independence Day shows at Red Rocks

-Every year since 1994, with the exception of 1999 (due to John Popper's health) and 2020 (due to COVID-19), Blues Traveler has headlined a show at Red Rocks Amphitheatre in Morrison, Colorado on the American Independence Day, July 4.
+Every year since 1994, with the exception of 1999 (due to Sheehan's health) and 2020 (due to COVID-19), Blues Traveler has headlined a show at Red Rocks Amphitheatre in Morrison, Colorado, on the American Independence Day, July 4.
 The band sometimes plays two consecutive nights, starting on July 3.

-This tradition started in 1992 when Blues Traveler was opening for The Allman Brothers Band at the venue for two nights, July 3 and 4.
+This tradition started in 1994, when Blues Traveler was opening for The Allman Brothers Band at the venue for two nights, July 3 and 4.
 The next year, the band booked the HORDE festival to play there on Independence Day, and in 1994 the current tradition began in earnest.

 These shows attract fans from all over the United States.
 The band frequently debuts new songs and brings back older songs which have fallen out of rotation.

 The 2003 Independence Day concerts were recorded for a home video and a live album release.

 Musical style

 The band have been described as blues rock, folk rock, alternative rock, and southern rock.